toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 take some time to explore the various tabs here in order to configure security and encryption, wireless band and channel, country, and so on.

-If your device has multiple wireless interface, I strongly suggest that you also give them different *ESSID*s.
+If your device has multiple wireless interfaces, I strongly suggest that you also give them different *ESSID*s.
 This is because most wireless clients will assume that all access points using the same ESSID connect to the same layer-2 segment.
 That's not the case in Homenet, so if a client roams from one AP to